iksnagreb/onnx-passes/demo/quant/README.md

 ## Importing into the Custom Opset Domain
-To make the model executable via ONNX Runtime, the custom Quant operator needs to be imported into the opset domain `ai.onnx.contrib` which is the one registered via onnxruntime-extensions.
+To make the model executable via ONNX Runtime, the custom Quant operator needs to be imported into the custom opset domain `onnx_passes.ops` which is the one registered with reference implementations of the QONNX Quant operator in pure ONNX via ONNX Script.
 This step is necessary and must be done first, to enable verification of the model after applying passes.
 ```bash
 onnx-passes -c cfg.yaml -o out.onnx model.onnx import-qonnx checker verify
 netron --browse out.onnx